 I've known Jessica Skye for years, and she is one of the coolest people I know.
 She is a yoga teacher by day and a DJ by night, so she is adept at mixing those two very different worlds.
 And let's face it—people are multifaceted.
 Just because you love yoga doesn't mean you're vegan, or, because you're big on partying, you don't love to work out.
 Skye gets it, and that's why her Fat Buddha Yoga retreats are so refreshingly different.
 For starters, each yoga session has the most epic chill-out soundtrack that she has mixed herself.

-Skye has hooked up with Elite Island Resorts to pop up at Galley Bay Resort on the island of Antigua next summer, and I was lucky enough to give her first ever Antiguan retreat a whirl this summer.
-Trust me—if the sound of a boat party, silent cinema and daily sunrise and sunset yoga sessions sound like you're kind of holiday, you'll want to keep reading.
+Skye has hooked up with Elite Island Resorts to pop up at Galley Bay Resort on the island of Antigua, and I was lucky enough to give her first-ever Antiguan retreat a whirl.
+Trust me—if the sound of a boat party, silent cinema, and daily sunrise and sunset yoga sessions sound like you're kind of holiday, you'll want to keep reading.